 2. Infrastructure Monitoring and Anomaly Detection

 Traditional monitoring tools generate alerts when thresholds are crossed.
-AI-powered monitoring analyzes patterns across your environment, CPU, memory, network, application logs, and surfaces anomalies before they become incidents.
-The shift is from reactive alerting to predictive detection.
+AI-powered monitoring aims to analyze patterns across infrastructure signals such as CPU, memory, network, and logs, then surface anomalies earlier and with more context.

 3. Security Event Triage and Response

-Security operations, even at companies that don’t have formal SOCs, generate large volumes of alerts from SIEM tools, endpoint detection, and network monitoring.
-Most of those alerts are false positives.
+Security operations, even in companies without a formal SOC, generate large volumes of alerts from SIEM tools, endpoint detection, and network monitoring.
+Many of those alerts are false positives.
 Manually triaging them consumes analyst hours that should go toward real threats.

-AI-assisted security tools can classify alerts by severity and likely legitimacy, correlate events across sources to identify attack patterns, and trigger automated initial response actions: isolating an endpoint, blocking an IP, forcing a password reset.
-This is sometimes called SOAR (Security Orchestration, Automation, and Response).
+AI-assisted security tools can help classify alerts by severity and likely legitimacy, correlate events across sources to identify attack patterns, and trigger tightly scoped initial response actions.
+This is often discussed in the context of SOAR, or Security Orchestration, Automation, and Response.

 4. IT Documentation and Runbook Generation

-Documentation is the perennial backlog item in every IT team.
+Documentation is the perennial backlog item in most IT teams.
 Runbooks go stale.
-System documentation doesn’t get written.
-Configuration decisions don’t get recorded.
-AI tools can generate and maintain documentation by parsing change logs, incident records, and configuration files to produce structured documentation drafts.
+System documentation does not get written.
+Configuration decisions do not get recorded.
+AI tools can help generate and maintain documentation by parsing change logs, incident records, and configuration files into usable first drafts.

-Tools like GitHub Copilot for code documentation, or AI assistants integrated into IT management platforms, can generate first drafts of runbooks from incident resolution history, flag outdated documentation when systems change, and create knowledge base articles from resolved tickets.
+Tools like GitHub Copilot for code documentation, or assistants integrated into IT management platforms, can generate runbooks from incident history, flag outdated documentation when systems change, and create knowledge base articles from resolved tickets.

 💡 Arsum builds custom AI automation solutions tailored to your business needs.